iam-saeed/iam-saeed/README.md

 Hi there 👋

 🔭  I’m currently working on Story Squad!
-An application that springs story tellers into action by parterning them up in creative challenges.

 🌱  I’m currently learning iOS Development!

 👯  I’m looking to collaborate on open source projects.

 🤔 I’m looking for help with my job search.